IT’S NOT JUST ABOUT

 Blue like the Sea and the Sky

-Just like the hands of an indigo artisan, the color of blue derived from the tade Japanese indigo plant is said to show its own variety.
-“Japan Blue” was coined in the 19th century by a British chemist as a catchall for the 48 different hues that somebody can produce from the sukumo dye.
-It is a remarkably versatile medium to work with, and I would like to introduce you to my fiber workshop studio in Stuart, Florida.
+Just like the skilled hands of an indigo artisan, the blue color derived from the Japanese tade indigo plant comes in various shades.
+The term “Japan Blue” was coined in the 19th century by a British chemist to describe the 48 hues produced from sukumo dye.
+It is a remarkably versatile medium, and I would like to introduce you to my fiber workshop studio in Stuart, Florida.

-The Aya Fiber Studio is in Stuart, Florida.
-The owner, Suzanne Connors, has been practicing the art of aizome indigo dyeing over the last 13 years, and she opened the first dyeing workshop at the Fish House Art Center in Port Salerno back in 2014.
-The studio recently moved to North Stuart at 170 NW Dixie Hwy.
-Suzanne produces stunning textiles, but the studio also serves a secondary purpose.
-This goal is to educate locals and travelers about traditional Japanese craft and other fiber art genres via LIVE studio workshops by renowned artists.
+The Aya Fiber Studio is located in Stuart, Florida.
+The owner, Suzanne Connors, has been practicing the art of aizome indigo dyeing for the past 13 years.
+She opened her first dyeing workshop at the Fish House Art Center in Port Salerno in 2014.
+The studio has recently moved to North Stuart, at 170 NW Dixie Hwy.
+Suzanne produces stunning textiles, and the studio also serves a secondary purpose: to educate locals and travelers about traditional Japanese crafts and other fiber art genres through live workshops conducted by renowned artists.

-There are several common ways of performing the aizome dyeing process.
-One method uses hand-cut katagami stencils to apply a thick dye-rice-resistant paste to the fabric and then cover it with sawdust.
-Dipping this in the indigo dye leaves a design that maintains a high level of detail.
-The print is called katazome.
-Another way to create a design on the textile is to paint it freehand using wax.
-This Japanese method of batik is called rozome
+There are several common methods for performing the aizome dyeing process.
+One technique uses hand-cut katagami stencils to apply a thick, dye-resistant paste to the fabric, which is then covered with sawdust.
+Dipping the fabric into the indigo dye creates a design that retains a high level of detail, known as katazome.
+Another method involves freehand painting with wax, which is a Japanese batik technique called rozome.

-The most popular process for visitors at the Aya Fiber Studio is called shibori and is remarkably like the tie-dyeing we have all seen.
-Students can use strings or rubber bands to bind a folded cloth.
-Others by folding and clamping with wood blocks.
-When applied in evenly spaced intervals or a more random approach with creative overlaps, these resist bindings will produce patterns on the cloth.
-An inexperienced dyer may be unable to read the design made as they bind the fabric correctly, so part of the fun is the element of surprise.
-Another is experiencing the magic of indigo!
+The most popular process for visitors at the Aya Fiber Studio is called shibori, which resembles the tie-dyeing technique many are familiar with.
+Students can use strings or rubber bands to bind the folded cloth, or they can fold and clamp the fabric with wood blocks.
+When applied at evenly spaced intervals or randomly, these resist bindings create patterns on the cloth.
+Due to the unpredictable nature of the dyeing process, inexperienced dyers may be surprised by the design that emerges after binding the fabric, adding an element of fun.

-Visitors to The Aya Fiber Studio Workshop can experience 1 to 5-day fiber art workshops.
-The studio offers shibori and indigo classes monthly.
-After binding their cloth as they please, the dipping process begins.
-Submerging the bundle into a vat of indigo and kneading and squeezing it is a highly satisfying tactile experience.
-The first dip will turn the cloth a rich green color, but successive plunges push the color to a much darker hue.
-When the desired shade is achieved, the finishing process occurs.
-The dyed fabric is rinsed and neutralized with a vinegar solution, and then the textile is dried for you to take home.
+Visitors to the Aya Fiber Studio can participate in 1 to 5-day fiber art workshops.
+The studio offers shibori and indigo classes every month.
+After binding their cloth, participants begin the dipping process.
+Submerging the bundle into a vat of indigo and kneading it is a highly satisfying tactile experience.
+The first dip will turn the fabric a rich green color, while successive dips deepen the hue.
+Once the desired shade is achieved, the finishing process begins.
+The dyed fabric is rinsed and neutralized with a vinegar solution before being dried for participants to take home.

-Taking an aizome workshop at The Aya Fiber Studio is a great way to gain a hands-on appreciation for a unique and traditional Japanese craft.
-The studio also hosts natural dyeing, surface design, stitching, and other textile workshops throughout the year.
-It also features a boutique gallery where you can buy various indigo-dyed and art-to-wear items in many hues of blue.
-The Aya Fiber Studio Workshop remains one of Stuart's most popular hands-on activities, as it appeals to students of all ages.
-Reserve your seats early, as space is limited and space sells out fast!
+Taking an aizome workshop at the Aya Fiber Studio provides a hands-on appreciation for this unique and traditional Japanese craft.
+The studio also hosts workshops in natural dyeing, surface design, stitching, and other textile arts throughout the year.
+Additionally, it features a boutique gallery where visitors can purchase a variety of indigo-dyed and art-to-wear items in many shades of blue.
+The Aya Fiber Studio Workshop remains one of Stuart's most popular hands-on activities, appealing to students of all ages.
+Be sure to reserve your seats early, as space is limited and tends to sell out quickly!